Hydra Penetration Testing Toolkit MCP server

 For GitHub Copilot in VSCode

-Create an MCP configuration file:
+Create the required configuration file:

 mkdir -p .vscode